 Google Cloud Run is a managed platform for the deployment, management, and scaling of workloads using serverless containers.
-Datadog’s integrations for Google Cloud Run and Google Cloud Platform enable you to collect and visualize metrics from your containerized workloads as well as audit logs from your Google Cloud Run resources.
+Datadog’s integrations for Google Cloud Run and Google Cloud Platform enable you to collect and visualize metrics from your containerized workloads, as well as application and platform logs from Google Cloud Run.

 Cold starts and shutdowns are two key events that can affect your overall workload performance and resource consumption.
 Datadog generates enhanced Cloud Run metrics for cold starts and shutdowns, enabling you to track their prevalence within your workloads.
 Cold starts occur when there are no provisioned containers available to run your function—Cloud Run must then create a new container to execute the request, leading to startup delay.
 Depending on the memory allocated and runtime (among other variables), your function’s cold start can add an impactful amount of latency to your invocations and ultimately degrade customer experience.
 Inversely, shutdowns result from Cloud Run terminating containers that are idle, that encounter an application error, or that exceed their memory limits.

 Datadog automatically tags your Cloud Run traces of function calls that experience a cold start or shutdown.
 This enables you to track whether their volume is appropriate for your application’s request throughput, since high-throughput applications should have a steady supply of available containers.
 If you notice that your application is experiencing a high volume of cold starts, you may need to scale up the number of containers running.
 Alternatively, a high volume of shutdowns may indicate an application error causing forced exits, or that your provisioned workloads are exceeding their container’s memory limit.
 You can use the Serverless view to pinpoint any problematic trends in your services’ enhanced metrics (e.g., high errors or cold starts), as shown below.